 Highlights visiting Mission San Juan Capistrano

 San Juan Capistrano located in Orange County, Southern California, consists of the mission complex, the city surrounding the mission area and the old town neighborhood called Los Rios.
-Los Rios is considered one of the oldest neighborhoods in alta California.
+Los Rios is considered one of the oldest neighborhoods in Alta California.
 There are plenty of areas to explore in the city for a day trip or even an overnight visit to the area.

 History and touring the mission grounds

 I didn’t time a visit with a docent giving a tour of the area so I opted to doing an audio self tour which is a better option so you can wander anywhere around the mission and just click on the device if you want to learn more about a particular section or other fascinating stories about the mission and mission life.
 It’s fun to explore on your own and use the device to give more details to what you are seeing and fun facts or any other interesting stories related to the history and culture of the mission and early missionaries.
+Check out a map of the California missions here along with where this mission is located in the chain of missions throughout California.

 San Juan Capistrano is the 7th built mission of 21 missions created in Alta California.
 Established in 1775 by Father Serra who lead a contingent to establish a mission in the area and help convert the local native Indians into the Catholic faith.
 In 2016, the mission has been in existence for over 240 years and still called the “Jewel” of all the California missions.